Lorenzo-Machado/Hardware-lifespan-shortener/README.md

 it maximizes disk usage and I/O latency. useful for disk stress testing.

-By now it only works on windows, will work on linux compatible version in a near future.
+By now it only works on windows, i will work on a linux compatible version in a near future.